brianBoolean88/bluerobins-mobileapp/README.md

 4. Scan the QR code in your terminal with:
    - **iOS** — Camera app
    - **Android** — Expo Go app

-## Video Demo
-Below is a video demo of the app!
-Join our community of developers creating universal apps.

-- [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
-- [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.